Diego Maradona: Family

-Having returned to his Catholic faith, Maradona donated a signed Argentina jersey to Pope Francis, and it is kept in one of the Vatican Museums.

-Born to a Roman Catholic family, his parents were Diego Maradona Senior and Dalma Salvadora Franco.
-Maradona married long-time fiancée Claudia Villafañe on 7 November 1989 in Buenos Aires, and they had two daughters, Dalma Nerea (born 2 April 1987) and Gianinna Dinorah (born 16 May 1989), by whom he became a grandfather in 2009 after she married Sergio Agüero (now divorced).
+Maradona married his long-time fiancée Claudia Villafañe on 7 November 1989 in Buenos Aires.
+They had two daughters, Dalma Nerea (born in 1987) and Gianinna Dinorah (born in 1989).
+Gianinna married Argentine footballer Sergio Agüero and gave birth to Maradona's grandson, Benjamín.
 Maradona and Villafañe divorced in 2004.
-Daughter Dalma has since asserted that the divorce was the best solution for all as her parents remained on friendly terms.
-They travelled together to Naples for a series of homages in June 2005 and were seen together on other occasions, including the Argentina games during 2006 World Cup.
-During the divorce proceedings, Maradona admitted that he was the father of Diego Sinagra (born in Naples on 20 September 1986).
-The Italian courts had already ruled so in 1993, after Maradona refused to undergo DNA tests to prove or disprove his paternity.
-Diego Junior met Maradona for the first time in May 2003 after tricking his way onto a golf course in Italy where Maradona was playing.
+According to Dalma Nerea, her parents remained on friendly terms.
+They travelled together to Naples for a series of homages in June 2005 and were seen together at the 2006 World Cup.
+During the divorce proceedings, Maradona admitted that he was the father of Diego Sinagra, who was born in Naples in 1986.
+Diego Sinagra met Maradona for the first time in May 2003 after tricking his way onto a golf course in Italy where Maradona was playing.
 Sinagra played professional football until 2020.

-After the divorce, Claudia embarked on a career as a theatre producer, and Dalma sought an acting career; she previously had expressed her desire to attend the Actors Studio West in Los Angeles.
+After the divorce, Villafañe embarked on a career as a theatre producer.
+(Note: Attributed to multiple references:) Maradona's mother died on 19 November 2011 at age 81, and his father died on 25 June 2015 at age 87.

-Maradona's relationship with his immediate family was a close one.
-In a 1990 interview with Sports Illustrated, he showed phone bills where he had spent a minimum of $15,000 US per month calling his parents and siblings.
-Maradona's mother, Dalma, died on 19 November 2011.
-He was in Dubai at the time, and desperately tried to fly back in time to see her, but was too late.
-She was 81 years old.
-His father, "Don" Diego, died on 25 June 2015 at age 87.

-In 2014, Maradona was accused of assaulting his girlfriend, Rocío Oliva, allegations which he denied.
-In 2017, he gifted her a house in Bella Vista, but in December 2018 they split up.
+In 2014, Maradona denied allegations that he assaulted his girlfriend, Rocío Oliva.
+In 2017, he bought her a house in Bella Vista, and in 2018 they separated.
 Maradona's great-nephew Hernán López is also a professional footballer.

-Habits

-Maradona was known for frequently referring to himself in the third person as "Maradona" and "El Diego".
+Health